Alaska Court Records

 What is a DUI and a DWI in Alaska?

 The Alaska motor vehicle code prohibits drinking and driving or operating a vehicle on a public road in Alaska.
 The Department of Public Safety is responsible for identifying and indicting erring drivers.
 However, erring drivers receive separate sanctions from the Alaska Judiciary and the Division of Motor Vehicles.
-All of these public agencies maintain publicly available records on drivers convicted of DUI in the state.
+These agencies maintain records on DUI convictions, which are accessible to the public.

 What is the Difference Between a DUI and a DWI in Alaska?